 WASA will provide the counsel of qualified, experienced administrators to any member who faces a problem or potential problem related to his or her professional assignment.
-WASA's executive director will arrange for confidential help.
+WASA's executive director or designee will arrange for confidential help.

 Call WASA before you call an attorney!